The Danger Of Food Additives And How They Affect Your Body

 Solve the problem at its root and remove artificial foods from your diet.

-The best way to get rid of a problem is not to find a solution but to remove the cause.
+The best way to eliminate a problem is not to find a solution, but to eliminate the cause.

 In this case, the reason is the crap we give children to eat and drink.
 John Tyson, the father of a Ritalin victim, took his son to the Cactus Clinic at the University of Teesside School of Sciences & Law in the North East of England, where they don’t use drugs to treat the behavior.